Evening primrose oil (EPO)

-Evening primrose is a wildflower that grows throughout the U.S. Although Native Americans used the seeds for food and made poultices from the whole plant to heal bruises, evening primrose oil (EPO) has only recently been used as medicine.
-European settlers took the root back to England and Germany, where it was eaten as food.
+Evening primrose is a wildflower that grows throughout the United States.
+Although Native Americans used the seeds for food and made poultices from the whole plant to heal bruises, evening primrose oil (EPO) has only recently been used as medicine.
+European settlers took the root back to England and Germany where it was eaten as food.

 Evening primrose oil is found in the plant's seeds and is high in the essential fatty acid gamma-linolenic acid (GLA).
-Essential fatty acids -- such as omega-6, found in EPO, and omega-3, found in fish oil -- are used as building blocks for a number of molecules in the body.
+Essential fatty acids -- such as omega-6s found in EPO and omega-3s found in fish oil -- are used as building blocks for a number of molecules in the body.
 Your body needs a balance of omega-6 and omega-3 fatty acids for good health.
-In addition to evening primrose oil, GLA is found in borage oil and black currant oil.
+GLA is also found in borage oil and black currant oil.

 Oil is extracted from the seeds and prepared as medicine using a chemical called hexane.
-The seeds have up to 25% essential fatty acids including linoleic acid (LA) and gamma-linolenic acid (GLA).
-Both LA and GLA belong to the omega-6 family of fatty acids.
-The body needs a balance of omega-6 and omega-3 fatty acids (found in fish oil) to stay healthy.
+The seeds contain up to 25% essential fatty acids, including linoleic acid (LA) and gamma-linolenic acid (GLA).
+Both LA and GLA are omega-6 fatty acids.
+The body needs a balance of omega-6s and omega-3s (found in fish oil) to stay healthy.
 Most North Americans get too much omega-6 fatty acids in their diet.
 However, there are different types of omega-6 fatty acids.
 Some are more healthy, such as those found in evening primrose oil.

 Other sources of GLA include spirulina (a blue-green algae), borage, hemp, and black currant oils.

-EPO is used mostly to relieve the itchiness causes by certain skin conditions, such as eczema and dermatitis.
+EPO is used mostly to relieve the itchiness causes by skin conditions, such as eczema and dermatitis.
 It is also used to ease breast tenderness from premenstrual syndrome (PMS) or other causes.
-Some of the uses for EPO include:

 Eczema symptoms include redness and scaling in addition to itching.
 More than 30 human studies report the benefits of EPO for eczema and dermatitis.
-A study of 1,207 patients found that EPO helped relieve symptoms from skin conditions, including itching, crusting, edema (fluid, swelling), and redness.
+A study of 1,207 patients found that EPO helped relieve symptoms from skin conditions, including itching, crusting, edema (fluid retention and swelling), and redness.
 EPO can be used in children and adults with skin conditions.

 Premenstrual syndrome (PMS)